How Much Are Most Car Accident Settlements?

 • $15,000 for property damage.

-You may also recover damages through your uninsured/underinsured motorist (UM/UIM) coverage if the other driver lacks enough insurance.
+You may also seek damages through your uninsured/underinsured motorist (UM/UIM) coverage if the other driver lacks enough insurance.

 Arash Khorsandi of Arash Law guiding a car accident victim about settlements